Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Post-Disaster Communication and Energy Planning, Rescue and Evacuation

 Mesh networks can be established using devices such as smartphones or portable routers in a post-disaster scenario.
 These networks can provide local communications capabilities even when traditional infrastructure is disrupted.
-In \cite{abdel2020efficient}, two lightweight and fast authentication mechanisms are proposed that address the physical limitations of mm-wave communication in wireless mesh networks for post-disaster scenarios.
+In \cite{abdel2020efficient}, two lightweight and fast authentication mechanisms were proposed that address the physical limitations of mm-wave communication in wireless mesh networks for post-disaster scenarios.
 The performance of IEEE 802.11s (the reference standard for wireless mesh networks (WMNs)) is evaluated in \cite{erturk2019ieee} for post-disaster communications.
-The authors in \cite{gupta2021optimal} provide algorithms for the optimal placement of UAVs forming Aerial Mesh Networks (AMNs) to support communication in a post-disaster scenario.
+Reference \cite{gupta2021optimal} provided algorithms for the optimal placement of UAVs forming Aerial Mesh Networks (AMNs) to support communication in a post-disaster scenario.

 \ac{D2D} technology is also an effective communication enabler in post-disaster scenarios where traditional communication infrastructure is damaged or overloaded \cite{AliD2D2018,Deepak2019Over,deepak2019robust,Zhao2019UAV,hossain2020smartdr,Ramakrishnan2022,zhou2019drone,thomas2019finder}.
-The authors in \cite{AliD2D2018} combined clustering technology with D2D communication within a cellular network, ensuring communication services could continue even if parts of the cellular infrastructure were compromised.
-The paper in \cite{deepak2019robust} evaluated the benefits of communication using \ac{D2D} technologies and cellular systems operating in underlay mode to recover communication networks in the post-disaster scenario.
-Coverage probability has been improved in the disaster strike area.
-In \cite{zhou2019drone}, two important technologies \ac{UAV} and \ac{D2D} for post-disaster scenarios have been combined.
-This study has explored drone-initiated, D2D-aided multihop multicast networks for the rapid dissemination of emergency alert messages in public safety scenarios.
-In \cite{thomas2019finder}, a framework named Finding Isolated Nodes Using D2D for Emergency Response (FINDER) has been developed to identify and reconnect isolated mobile nodes in disaster areas, aiming to prevent asset damage and loss of life.
+The authors of \cite{AliD2D2018} combined clustering technology with \ac{D2D} communication within a cellular network, ensuring communication services could continue even if parts of the cellular infrastructure were compromised.
+Reference \cite{deepak2019robust} evaluated the benefits of communication using \ac{D2D} technologies and cellular systems operating in underlay mode to recover communication networks in the post-disaster scenario.
+Coverage probability was improved in the disaster striken area.
+In \cite{zhou2019drone}, two important technologies \ac{UAV} and \ac{D2D} for post-disaster scenarios were combined.
+This study explored drone-initiated, D2D-aided multihop multicast networks for the rapid dissemination of emergency alert messages in public safety scenarios.
+In \cite{thomas2019finder}, a framework named Finding Isolated Nodes Using D2D for Emergency Response (FINDER) was developed to identify and reconnect isolated mobile nodes in disaster areas, aiming to prevent asset damage and loss of life.